Lookup Mapping (Target Lookup and Source Lookup)

 Such Lookup fetches the array of records for mapping to the nested objects of the target field.
 It compares the ProductVariants.ProductId field with Product.Id, retrieves all the matching records at once, and transforms the result into the required data structure.

-Before configuring your Lookup, prepare an import integration with a database such as Source and Shopify as Target.
+Before configuring your Lookup, prepare an import with a database such as Source and Shopify as Target.

 After the run, you have a new record in Shopify Products with variants fetched from another table with a different structure.